sarahfuchi/Data-Science/Prediction (Classification)/README.md

 ![Titanic_Project_54_0.jpg](/images/titanic/titanic20.jpg)

-I worked on using more than one model instead of picking one.
-This gave an opportunity to create a supermodel.
-I removed the models who are exactly correlated to another model (1) and the models with no predict_proba attribute are also removed.
+I have been working on using multiple models instead of choosing one.
+This gave me a chance to create a supermodel.
+Removed models that correlates exactly with another model (1).

-I then worked on hard vote or majority rules and soft vote or weighted probabilities.
-I tuned each estimator before creating a super model.
+I worked on voting rules that used hard or majority votes, as well as those that used weighted probabilities.
+I tuned each estimator before creating a supermodel.

 <a id="ch13"></a>
 # Conclusion

 The model achieved an accuracy of about 78% when predicting the outcomes of unseen data.
-This was achieved with a simple Decision Tree.
+This was achieved with a simple decision tree.
 Which decision tree algorithm is best for my data: simple vs an improved model?
 The simple decision tree algorithm had a better default submission score, and with tuning, I was still able to achieve the same best accuracy score as the one I achieved using a simple decision tree model.
 The cross-validation accuracy score was much higher than the submission accuracy score.

-Next steps will include further preprocessing and feature engineering to improve the CV score and Kaggle score as well as the overall accuracy.
+Next steps will involve further preprocessing and feature engineering to improve the CV score and Kaggle score as well as the overall accuracy.

 <a id="ch90"></a>
 # References